 \section{Experiments}

-Using the SUMO traffic simulator~\cite{SUMO2018} we evaluate the performance of several IG-RL instantiations using small synthetic-road networks and a large real-road network, and compare it to the results of several baselines.
+Using the SUMO traffic simulator~\cite{SUMO2018}, we evaluate the performance of several IG-RL instantiations using small synthetic road networks and a large real road network, and compare it to the results of several baselines.

 Our study demonstrates that: \begin{itemize} \item IG-RL outperforms all included baselines on the ATSC task in a traditional evaluation setting. \item Training IG-RL under several varying initial conditions (including different road networks) yields the best performing method and enables zero-shot transfer. \item Training IG-RL on small synthetic road networks with limited computational resources enables efficient zero-shot transfer to real road networks, and such a transfer translates into improved scalability. \end{itemize}

-The process of designing a training set of synthetic examples (random road networks) before transferring the learnt policy to a more realistic setting (Manhattan) is inspired by other zero-shot transfer approaches in reinforcement learning~\cite{oh2017zero}~\cite{higgins2017darla}.
+The design of a synthetic training set (of random road networks) before transferring the learned policy to a more realistic setting (Manhattan) is inspired by other zero-shot transfer approaches in reinforcement learning~\cite{oh2017zero}~\cite{higgins2017darla}.